ahmedtadde/BOMViz/README.md

 ## Visualizations:
 - **Studios:** This section displays visualizations of studio rankings by box office over time, as well as a plot of movies produced by studios over time.
 You can use the highlight filters to the left to highlight specific studios ranked in the legends.

 - **Oscars:** This session shows the ranking list and visual clustering of oscars 'Best Picture' winning movies (1978-) by calculating an overall score and plotting prestige (critics & oscars performance score) against domestic box office.
 The so-called 'Oscars Season' is also visually illustrated.
+The o

 - **Actors:** This section displays visualizations for the top 50 actors by box office numbers.
 You can use the highlight filters to the left to highlight specific actors ranked in the legends.